 - Increased production of iodized salt and availability/accessibility of fortified complementary food adequate for different age groups of children

-- WFP also supports production of around 5,000 metric tons of fortified blended food (super cereals and biscuits) per month, which is enriched with vitamins and minerals and distributed to around two million beneficiaries mainly, women and children.
+- The local production of around 2,974 metric tons of fortified blended cereals and biscuits every month, which are enriched with vitamins, minerals, fats and proteins

 - Access to health care

 - Improvement of water, sanitation and hygiene situation